rubinusp/byu-cs460-f2021/hw-network-layer/README.md

         c$ ping -c 1 -W 1 10.0.3.2
         ```

-        Hint: the should both work.
+        Hint: they should both work.